 The one-way transmission provision was also criticized by WCAU which claimed that it made impossible for remote control points to stand by and pick up cues or information from the studios and that such a situation requires two-way transmission.
-The Keystone system permitted two-way transmission, it The New 1935 of
+The Keystone system permitted two-way transmission, it added.